Meet Corbado at Identiverse 2026 - Las Vegas, June 16Las Vegas

 • Discuss cross-origin iframe support

-• Highlight the benefits of iframe integration and
+• Highlight the benefits and security requirements of iframe integration and

 By the end of this post, you will have a clear understanding of how to leverage passkeys within iframes.